jordimontoya/cadth-pcpa-py-scraper/README.md

 - Expected execution time: between 1:30 minutes.
 - Excel file will be created next to `scraper.exe`
 - Excel file will be always called *CADTH-pCPA-data-import.xlsx*
-- If Excel file *CADTH-pCPA-data-import.xlsx* already exists, worksheets *CADTH* and *pCPA* will be overwritten.
-Formulas, datatables and Pivot tables in other sheets inside this workbook will continue working after scraper execution.
+- If Excel's file CADTH-pCPA-data-import.xlsx already exists, worksheets CADTH and pCPA will be overwritten.
+Formulas, datatables and Pivot tables in other sheets inside this workbook will continue working after scraper execution so you can reuse the same Excel's workbook every time.
 - If *CADTH-pCPA-data-import.xlsx* file does not exists, workbook and worksheets *CADTH* and *pCPA* will be created from scratch.